yechyang/FED_Assignment_2/README.md

 - Empty input will have error message about required fields
 - Invalid email address will have error message
 - Submit forms with all inputs will have success messages
+- Checked that the data shows up in our relevant database

 3. Games:
 - Need to be logged in to add to cart.